pelagosaionsui/sui-agent-kit/README.md

     - A general-purpose agent for handling basic queries
     - A Transfer/Swap agent for executing transactions
     - A Read agent for retrieving blockchain data
     - A Manager agent for coordination and task routing

+## Security
+The toolkit supports both private keys and wallet integration which satisified different security need based on your use case.

+Note: if you leverage private keys for our toolkit, make sure using it in a secure environment

 ## ⚒ Installation

 ```bash
 npm install @pelagosai/sui-agent-kit
 ```

+## License

+Apache-2 License